 Day 12 - Twin Falls to Burley ID

 Weather: Sunny and moderate.
 Upper 50s to start.
-Low 80s to end.
+Low 70s to end (no that isn’t a typo).
 Very few clouds.

 Highlights of the day: